Steam frigate: French Navy

 The first useful steam vessel of the French Navy was Sphinx of 160 hp and 913t displacement.
 She was used in the invasion of Algiers in 1830.
 She was not very useful as a warship, but she was very useful for maintaining communications with Algeria.
 The subsequent campaign caused a huge demand for frequent and reliable communication with Algeria, and so about two dozen ships were built to the model of Sphinx.
 The side effect was a stagnation in French steam vessel engineering.
 Continuing the Sphinx type meant that France was not developing something that resembled a steam frigate.

 Later on, the French state wanted to establish packet boat lines to New York, the West Indies and Brazil.
 The French navy wanted to have big steam frigates with heavy artillery.
 In 1840 these ideas were combined in a law that granted a credit of 28,400,000 francs for the construction of 14 ships of 450 hp, and 4 of 220 hp.
 The frigates built for this service soon proved to be no match for the ships of the Cunard Line.
 A project that lent four of them to a commercial company soon failed.
 Gomer was the first of these large frigates, and created quite a sensation.
 She was 70.5 m long between perpendiculars, had a beam of 12.7 m and displaced about 2,800 t.
 On the trial run she was armed with 20 30-pounders on the main deck, and on the upper deck 2 22 cm and 2 16 cm, and had a complement of 300 men.
-However, in actual use this artillery proved to be way more than what Gomer could handle.
-It had to be reduced to 2 80s and 6 30s.
+However, in actual use, the artillery proved to be way more than what Gomer could handle and so it had to be reduced to 2 80s and 6 30s.
 It meant that Gomer had failed as a steam frigate.
 The same could be said of her (near) sisters of 450 hp, Asmodéee and l'Infernal.